bfontaine/homebrew-tools/README.md

 [ext]: https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/External-Commands.md#external-commands

-This is a work in progress.
+This is a work in constant progress.
 I wrote these scripts to automate some of the work I used to do manually when upgrading formulae and submitting pull requests to the Homebrew repo.

 Note: this intended as a *personal* tools set, expect things to be broken and documentation to be outdated.

+For a more general toolset, see [homebrew/dev-tools](https://github.com/Homebrew/homebrew-dev-tools).

 ## Usage